matiszach/university-projects/object-oriented-programming/README.md

 ## Description

-These projects were developed as a part of my university's Object Oriented Programming course.
+Projects developed as a part of my university's Object Oriented Programming course.
 They required the use of OOP practices and good knowledge of `Java` programming language.